rkarmaka98/SuperSegmentaion/README.md

 python evaluation.py logs/cityscapes_export/predictions --evaluate-segmentation
 ```

+To visualize the 4-category mapping, pass `--category-file utils/cs4_categories.json`
+to `evaluation.py`.

 Both configs load a checkpoint via their `pretrained` option.
 Update this path
 to point at the model you wish to fine-tune or evaluate.